 When you are ready, start by checking the health of your cluster.

 garage repair, we recommend at least running

-garage repair --all-nodes --yes that is very quick to run (less than a minute).
+garage repair --all-nodes --yes tables which is very quick to run (less than a minute).

-You will see that the command correctly terminated in the logs of your daemon.
+You will see that the command correctly terminated in the logs of your daemon, or using

-Finally, you can simply upgrades nodes one by one.
+Finally, you can simply upgrade nodes one by one.
 For each node: stop it, install the new binary, edit the configuration if needed, restart it.

-Advanced upgrades will imply cluster downtime.
+Major upgrades can be done with minimal downtime with a bit of preparation, but the simplest way is usually to put the cluster offline for the duration of the migration.
 Before upgrading, you must read the changelog and you must test your deployment on a staging cluster before.

-From a high level perspective, an advanced upgrade looks like this:
+From a high level perspective, a major upgrade looks like this:

 - Make sure the health of your cluster is good (see